-Developing your riding skills is an on-going process.
+Developing your riding skills is an ongoing process.
 Even if you have ridden other ATVs, take time to become familiar with how this ATV works and handles.
 Practice riding the ATV in a safe area to build your skills.
 Do not ride in rough terrain until you get accustomed to the ATV's controls, and feel comfortable with its size and weight.

-We urge all riders to take a ATV operator course approved by the ATV Safety Institute (ASI).
-For information about the ASI training course nearest you, call the national toll-free number; (800) 887-2887 (USA only).
+We urge all riders to take an ATV operator course approved by the ATV Safety Institute (ASI).
+For information about the ASI training course nearest you, call the national toll-free number: (800) 887-2887.

-Other riding tips can be found in the Tips & Practice Guide for the ATV Rider booklet that came with your ATV (USA only).
+Other riding tips can be found in the Tips & Practice Guide for the ATV Rider booklet that came with your ATV.